Education in India

 • No ‘betterment’ / back papers shall be allowed in practical papers (Compulsory Clinical Courses) in any Semester.

-• A candidate will get a maximum of 3 (three) chances to clear a particular Semester.
-Be it clarified that a candidate not appearing in any examination due shall lose that particular chance(s) allowed to him or her by the clause.
+• A candidate will get a maximum of 3 (three) chances to clear a Semester.
+Be it clarified that a candidate not appearing in any examination due shall lose that chance(s) allowed to him or her by the clause.

-• A student who fails after the third chance or repeat examination has to readmit himself/herself for the course in which he/she fails for that particular course/s when it is offered again subject to availability of seats except in the first semester of the above courses.
+• A student who fails after the third chance or repeat examination has to readmit himself/herself for the course in which he/she failed for that particular course/s when it is offered again subject to availability of seats except in the first semester of the above courses.

-Formal Dress Code during internship
+Formal Dress Code during the internship

 Standard of Passing the Semester Examination